 3) ??
 (I know there is more)

+I also believe that price should be low on the priority list when comparing.
 In the long run it takes very little increase in productivity to make up for the cost of the software.

-1)Quite a few Inventor users have issues with iges files being imported into
+1)Quite a few Inventor users have issues with iges files being imported into it.

 2)Adaptivity commands in large assemblies is a nightmare you can take coffee breaks many times before it is done.

 3) there were some sketch constraint issues in version 7?

 4)New price structure surprise to existing users (thats Autodesk for you) on having to pay more for the professional version for features that used to be found in base product.